 The fact is, whether you live down the block, in another state, or across the world, most people move out of their childhood homes when they grow up.
 So most moms, in a way, are a long-distance moms.
-But some distances are further than others, and every May, those miles can feel palpable (especially this year).
+But some distances are further than others, and every May, those miles can feel palpable (especially after the year we’ve had).
 Whether she lives up the street or on another continent, a thoughtful gift will of course remind mom of you whenever she turns to it, which is always the next best thing to being there.
-To help you find that special something, we’ve rounded up 19 gifts for every type of long-distance mom, no matter where she may be.
+To help you find that special something, we’ve rounded up 22 gifts (many are things we have written about before) for every type of long-distance mom, no matter where she may be.

 For the mom in the apartment upstairs

 If the distance between the two of you is as simple as a staircase, she might be asking you to pick things up here and there from the outside world.
 With a Winc subscription, you can cross wine off that list, because she can get her favorite bottles delivered to her door.
-(For $39 a month, those deliveries take the form of monthly three-bottle boxes.)
+(For $50 a month — or $60 if you only want to commit to one month instead of an ongoing subscription — those deliveries can take the form of three-bottle boxes.)
 And if she’s the type to prefer natural wine or Champagne, our list of sommelier-approved wine subscriptions has options for her, too.

 For the mom in the apartment downstairs

 A subscription to her favorite magazine will stop her “borrowing” yours so much.